droyiii/XamarinPrismStarterProject/ReadMe.md

-dotnet new --install /Path to template folder
+to install run dotnet new --install /Path to template folder to use dotnet new xamarinprism -n ProjectName -o ProjectName